Scikit-learn

 Feature engineering the the process of systematically choosing the set of features in the dataset that are useful and relevant to the learning problem.
 It is often the case that irrelevant features negatively affects the performance of the model.
 This section will review some techniques implemented in Scikit-learn for selecting relevant features from a dataset.
 The techniques surveyed include:

-• Recursive Feature Elimination (RFE) to recursively remove irrelevant features from the dataset.
+module. - Recursive Feature Elimination (RFE) to recursively remove irrelevant features from the dataset.

-• Principal Component Analysis to select the compnents that account for the variation in the dataset.
+- Principal Component Analysis to select the compnents that account for the variation in the dataset.

-• Feature Imporances using Ensembled or Tree classifiers.
+- Feature Imporances using Ensembled or Tree classifiers.

-Statistical tests to select the best $k$ features using the SelectKBest module
+Statistical tests to select the best $k$ features using the SelectKBest

-The list below is a selection of statistical tests to use with SelectKBest.
+.
 The choice depends on if the dataset target variable is numerical or categorical.

-• ANOVA F-value, f_classif (classification)
+- ANOVA F-value,

-• Chi-squared stats of non-negative features, chi2 (classification)
+(classification) - Chi-squared stats of non-negative features,

 Let’s see an example using Chi-squared test to select the best variables.